 There is more to go over from this earnings report, and I hope to have more analysis before the weekend, but for now, one other thing worth mentioning is the status of IonQ’s pending acquisition of chipmaker and “quantum foundry” SkyWater Technology.
 IonQ did not have much to say during the earnings report, but the deal is still on track to close later this year.
 However, there have been recent reports that the deal is facing increasing scrutiny from federal regulators.

-UPDATE: Wedbush in fact did raise its IonQ price target from $60 per share to $75.
+UPDATE: Wedbush did raise its IonQ price target from $60 per share to $75.

 Leave a comment